 The Government of Alberta has also created Invest Alberta, a Crown corporation dedicated to investment attraction with a mandate to engage the world and provide high-end, tailored support to investors and major new investment projects.

 Alberta Innovates and Emissions Reduction Alberta are provincial public agencies that provide innovation ecosystem support.
-Both agencies have provided over $61 million in funding to 14 hydrogen projects.
-Alberta Innovates now hosts the Hydrogen Centre of Excellence, and is providing funding for early phase and industry growth programs, including funding for clean energy.
+Both agencies have provided over $106 million in funding to 37 hydrogen projects.
+Alberta Innovates supports the Hydrogen Centre of Excellence, and is providing funding for early phase and industry growth programs, including funding for clean energy.
 Emissions Reduction Alberta is currently providing rounds of funding for innovative technology projects, as well as infrastructure upgrades for businesses.